 2) Do: Get to know the people around the gossiper.

-Make it a point to be impeccable around this person’s inner circle.
+Make it a point to be impeccable around this person’s inner circle inorder to reduce workplace gossip.
 Proactively do them favors.
 Say nice things about them to others.
 Get back to them promptly.
 Be consistent.
 They will judge you by their experience of you, not by what they hear from someone else.
 Make yourself “user friendly” and watch the power of the gossiper diminish.

 When Gary and I talked about this his face brightened.
 “Why didn’t I see this?”
 He said.
 “So easy!”
 He tended to stay away from Marianne’s friends because he thought she was poisoning them against him.
 But in doing so he was giving away his power.